brucou/graph-adt/README.md

 -  `target :: e -> V`, assigning to each edge its target node.

 In order to keep the maximum generality, we are not imposing a concrete data structure for edges.
- This however means that the user must provide concrete realization for the edge abstraction data type.
+ This however means that the user must provide concrete realization for the edge abstract data type.
 This includes in particular the two lensing functions, which return the origin and target vertices for any given edge.